 Last week two American League pitchers were injured while either swinging a bat or running the bases in National League parks.
-The Yankees' owner, Hank Steinbrenner, had this to say after his team lost its top pitcher due to an injury while running the base paths:
+The Yankees' owner, Hank Steinbrenner, had

 "It's time the National League joins the 21st century."